jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/modifications/qla-heat-sink.rst

 ====================

 We found that a single Pentium Socket 370 heat sink and fan performs very well.
-There is very little manufacturing required so users can likely upgrade their controllers by themselves.
-We uses the StarTech FANP1003LD (https://www.amazon.com/dp/B000IXS6DW) with success but other heat-sinks for Socket 370 might work as well.
+There is very little manufacturing required, so users can likely upgrade their controllers by themselves.
+We used the StarTech FANP1003LD (https://www.amazon.com/dp/B000IXS6DW) with success but other heat-sinks for Socket 370 might work as well.